amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 ways in. which human being and thinghood overlap.
 It emphasizes those occasions in ordinary life when the us and the it slipslide into each other, for one moral of this materialist tale is that we are also nonhuman and that things too are vital players in the world.
-Like Thoreau, I hope to enhance my recep- tivity to thing-power by writing about it, by giving an account of the thing- ness of things that might enable me to feel it more intensely.
-I pursue this pro- ject in the hope of fostering greater recognition of the agential powers of nat- ural and artifactual things, greater awareness of the dense web of their con- nections with each other and with human bodies, and, finally, a more cautious, intelligent approach to our interventions in that ecology.
+Like Thoreau, I hope to enhance my receptivity to thing-power by writing about it, by giving an account of the thing-ness of things that might enable me to feel it more intensely.
+I pursue this project in the hope of fostering greater recognition of the agential powers of natural and artifactual things, greater awareness of the dense web of their connections with each other and with human bodies, and, finally, a more cautious, intelligent approach to our interventions in that ecology.

 THING-POWER I: TRASH